m-barthelemy/vpn-webauth/README.md

   - `SSLMODE`: whether and how SSL is enabled.
 Default: `off`.
 Can be `auto`, `custom`, `proxy`, `off`.
     > `off` doesn't enforce SSL at all at the application level.
 It is only recommended for local testing.

-    > `auto` automatically generates a private key and a Let'sEncrypt SSL certificate for the domain specified in `REDIRECTDOMAIN`.
+    > `auto` automatically generates a private key and a Let'sEncrypt SSL certificate for the domain specified in `BASEURL`.
 The generated key and certificates are stored into `SSLAUTOCERTSDIR` and reused during future application restarts.
     > NOTE: `auto` will force the application to also listen on port 80 in order to generate the LetsEncrypt certificate.
 This port is privileged, meaning that you will need to start the application as root using `sudo`, or executing `chmod u+s vpn-webauth` to grant the binary admin permissions.
 Any user request to port 80 will redirect to the `PORT` HTTPS port.

     > `custom` will let you specify a custom certificate and key using `SSLCUSTOMCERTPATH` and `SSLCUSTOMKEYPATH`.